openstacknetsdk/openstack.net/CONTRIBUTING.md

     * The rationale is fully and clearly explained
     * The code corrects an issue that is likely to affect users
-    * All other proposed solutions are either too time consuming to implement or are equally (or more) problematic
+    * All other proposed solutions are either too time-consuming to implement or are equally (or more) problematic

 * :bulb: (`:bulb:`) Indicates an idea or suggestion regarding a potential change in the code.
 These items will not necessarily block the inclusion of code into the `master` branch, especially in cases where suggestions are trivial and no other issues were found during code review.

   In certain trivial cases (e.g. a simple formatting change), a core contributor on the project may make the suggested change themselves in the process of merging a pull request.
-Like the :exclamation: emoji, any suggestion included with the :bulb: is open for discussion regarding alternative solutions by any contributor.
+Like the :exclamation: emoji, :bulb: suggestions invite open discussion about alternative solutions from any contributor.